of Marcello14, (Flickr photostream)

 this and the next picture courtesy of Art Insolite Amis

 After he had died (maybe around 1998) this workshop was left unattended for and it was vandalised, until eventually in 2002 the whole property was pulled down to be replaced by newly build houses.

-Not much has been left of Tourquetil's creations, just a few items could be in private collections.
+Not much has been left of Tourquetil's creations.
 The plane and the soldier pictured in this post, are in the collection of the Musée-jardin de la Luna Rossa in Caen, where they are exposed.
+And the Lille Art Museum also has some planes and parachutists in its collection

 That probably is all that is left from Louis Tourquetil's creative activity.